 Undocumented immigrants are also significantly less likely to seek mental health care out of fear of deportation and separation from their families.
 Racism, discrimination, and the current political climate exacerbate these concerns, leaving many mental health services inaccessible.¹⁴

 As of 2019, 83% of psychologists in the United States were white.
-Only 7%, or about 8,000 psychologists, identified themselves in a demographic survey as Hispanic.¹⁵ This number is becoming more equitable with time – in 2010, only 4% or about 4,500 psychologists were Hispanic – but 8,000 mental health professionals across the country isn’t a lot.
+Only 7%, or about 8,000 psychologists, identified themselves in a demographic survey as Hispanic.¹⁵ This number is becoming more equitable with time – in 2010, only 4% or about 4,500 psychologists were Hispanic – but 8,000 mental health professionals across the country isn’t a lot, especially when you consider that many of them are saturated within just a few areas.
 There are more psychologists actively practicing in New York state than Hispanic psychologists nationwide.¹⁶

 While you can find a good therapist no matter their ethnicity, sometimes it’s important to prioritize a cultural fit in your search.
-If you’re struggling with a heart condition, you might start out by seeking help from a primary care physician, but it’s likely that the intricacies of your medical condition go beyond their expertise and you’d be better served by a cardiologist.
-It’s the same thing with mental health care: having a therapist of your ethnicity doesn’t always improve your outcomes, but sometimes having someone with an implicit understanding of your cultural values can help you feel better more authentically.
+For example, if you’re struggling with a heart condition, you might start out by seeking help from a primary care physician, but it’s likely that the intricacies of your medical condition go beyond their expertise and you’d be better served by a cardiologist.
+It’s the same thing with mental health care: having a therapist of your ethnicity doesn’t always improve your outcomes, but sometimes having someone with an implicit understanding of your cultural values can help you feel safer.

-Therapy is expensive.
+Therapy can be expensive, and many people rely on their health insurance to subsidize treatment costs.
 Non-elderly Latinx people are the second most likely to not have health insurance in the United States, with 20% of the population – about 12 million people – uninsured in 2019 (behind Indigenous Americans, about 22% of whom were uninsured).¹⁷ Noncitizens are especially likely to be uninsured, with more than 40% of undocumented immigrants lacking health insurance in 2020.¹⁸ Plus, almost 20% of the Latinx population in the United States works at or below “poverty wage,” or a wage that would put them at or below the poverty line if they were the sole provider for their family.¹⁹ Even with health insurance, high copays and dozens of fees can make it feel impossible to afford the help you need.

 Being able to take the time to go to therapy is another serious concern.
-Therapy takes at least one hour out of every week (not counting commute time if you’re not using online therapy), often during the middle of the day, which is impractical for people working long hours and multiple jobs to make ends meet.
+Therapy typically takes about one hour out of every week (not counting commute time if you’re not using online therapy).
+Many therapists provide services during standard working hours, which can be impractical for people working long hours and multiple jobs to make ends meet.

 The CDC found that Latinx populations were hit hardest by mental health concerns during the COVID-19 pandemic, compounded by the fact that this was also the group with the highest amounts of stress about food and shelter.²⁰ Societal exclusion and precarious living conditions are directly affected by financial situations and can negatively affect our mental health.²¹ When you’re struggling to put meals on the table, therapy is likely to be financially deprioritized, yet poverty can seriously affect our mental health.
 There are still ways to get help with low-cost online therapy, even if there isn’t much room in your budget.